joelalgee/airbnb_london/README.md

 ## Credits

-* Airbnb data is provided by [Inside Airbnb](http://insideairbnb.com/get-the-data.html).
+This project was provided by [Udacity](https://www.udacity.com) as part of their [Data Scientist nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025).
+Airbnb data were provided by [Inside Airbnb](http://insideairbnb.com/get-the-data.html).